remembered at all today by the average

 Paisiello apologizes to Rossini for the behavior of

-the episode ever took place, but it's a good story.
+ever took place, but it's a good story.